akshithkonda1/nexus-secure-ai-engine/README.md

 - Enrich results with **live, verifiable context** from trusted sources.
 - **Validate, rank, and encrypt** outputs before delivery.

+It provides a **comprehensive and nuanced** orchestration layer for developers and researchers, aiming to democratize access to measured AI assistance while keeping security-first guardrails in place.

 **In plain English:** Nexus is an **AI firewall** — ensuring every answer is **accurate, secure, and production-ready**.

 ---